rahultoppur/datawiza-blog/README.md

 * Copy and paste the previous saved values from the Azure AD configuration (Part 1) for the **Application (client) ID**, **Client Secret**, and **Tenant ID**
 * `Upstream Server`: (see below)
     * Is the address of the application that you want to enable SSO for
-    * If you are using the DAB in sidecar mode and the Flask application is running on `http://localhost:3001`, set the upstream server to `host.docker.internal:3001` if on Mac or Windows.
+    * If you are using the DAB in sidecar mode and the Flask application is running on `http://192.168.0.80:3001`, set the upstream server to `http://192.168.0.80:3001` (address of our Flask app).
-    * If you are running the application on a Linux machine, use `ip addr show docker0` to get the docker host IP.
-Then set the upstream server to `172.17.0.1:3001` (see [this](https://stackoverflow.com/questions/24319662/from-inside-of-a-docker-container-how-do-i-connect-to-the-localhost-of-the-mach) for more details).
 * Then select `Create`

 ![Application Config](./img/app_config.png)